lockedatapublished/blog/content/posts/2018-05-24-Using-R-interface-with-Airtable-API.md

 ---
 # How to use an R interface with an Airtable API
 -------------------------------------------------
 Hi folks, so this blog is about how to use an R interface with an Airtable API.
 We are going to be using this interface and API to pick our winner for our [T-shirt draw](https://twitter.com/LockeData/status/997170312323055616).
 We will also be using the dplyr function `sample_n()`.

 There are a couple of different R packages that you can use but I used [Darko Bergant's package](https://github.com/bergant/airtabler).You'll also need to use `devtools`.

 Set up
 --------
-To install `devtools` all you need to do is `install.packages("devtools")`.
+To install `devtools` all you need to do is run `install.packages("devtools")`.

 Now you need to install [Darko Bergant's package](https://github.com/bergant/airtabler).
 `devtools::install_github("bergant/airtabler")`